Depression

 TREATMENT FOR ANXIETY

 Psychotherapy and counseling are shown through studies to be effective in treating different anxiety disorders.
 The results of a recent Canadian study on the efficacy of CBT revealed that short-term cognitive behaviour therapy (CBT) proved to be helpful in treating problematic anxiety even after one year of receiving treatment in 77% of the group.
 Some of the other therapies that have proven to be helpful in treating anxiety include mindfulness meditation and acceptance and commitment therapy (ACT).
+These approaches are among the areas of focus at Cedarway Therapy.

 Trauma